 Riyadh Sweedan, a Deciem employee who also said he lived with Truaxe and had been his boyfriend, told the paper, “I don’t think he jumped.
 I think he fell.”

-A spokesperson for the Toronto Police Service would not confirm any information about the incident, beyond that they had been called to Truaxe’s neighborhood of the Distillery District and found no evidence of criminal activity.
+A spokesperson for the Toronto Police Service would not confirm any information about the incident, beyond that they had been called to Truaxe’s neighbourhood, the Distillery District, and found no evidence of criminal activity.

 Brandon Truaxe was a true visionary and disruptor.
 His passing has left a hole in the beauty industry and is a timely reminder for us all to be kind to each other.

-If you struggle with suicidal thoughts, depression, or both, help is available.
-In an emergency situation, call Lifeline New Zealand on 0800 543 354.
+If you struggle with suicidal thoughts, depression, or both, please know you are not alone and help is available.